-Unless you’ve been living under a rock, then you’ve probably heard of this amazing website called Kickstarter where people can contribute financially to their favorite up-and-coming projects that they’re interested in seeing succeed.
-These projects can include all sorts of cool things like new Android game consoles, unique eInk watches, and high-budget video games.
+Unless you’ve been under a rock for the past few years, then you’ve likely heard of Kickstarter where people contribute to up-and-coming projects that they’re interested in seeing succeed.
+These projects can include all sorts of cool things.

-Each Kickstarter project is a unique entity with its own drama, representing the hopes and dreams of anything from one person to a whole team.
+Each Kickstarter project is a unique entity with its own mission and vision.
 Will it succeed?
 Will it fail?
 Will that Kickstarter project become the next big thing?
 It’s impossible to say until the contributions start coming in, or they don’t.
 Let’s take a look at some of the latest Kickstarters to watch.

 Remember the Ouya, one of Kickstarter’s greatest success stories to not yet ship?
 It already has a competitor.
 The idea is almost identical – Gamestick runs Android on mobile hardware.
 Unlike Ouya, however, this console is the size of a flash drive.
 Just plug it in to your HDTV and you’re ready to play.
 The project has been live for only a few days and at the time of this writing is already near its $100,000 goal.